Imphal: History

 Previously ruled by the kings of the Khaba clan, the Ningthouja dynasty started to rule the kingdom after the ascension of King Nongda Lairen Pakhangba.
 The Ningthouja clan quickly expanded and dominated the region in politics and war.
 Kangla Palace was built by King Khagemba and his son Khunjaoba.
 The palace was later destroyed by the British during the Anglo-Manipur War.
 During the reign of Maharaja Bhagyachandra, there were a number of Burmese invasions.
 However, the kingdom survived with the help of Maharaj Gambhir Singh.

 Imphal remained peaceful until 1891, when there were internal differences in the royal family.
 The British sent J.W.
-Quinton to help but the situation only grew worse and Senapati Tikendrajit was hanged.
+Quinton to help, but the situation only grew worse and Senapati Tikendrajit (also the prince) was ordered to be arrested.
 The autocratic British behaviour made people angry.
 This resulted in the 1891 Anglo-Manipur War, which the British won.
+As a result, many Manipuri soldiers were killed, some including the king of that time period, Maharaja Kulachandra were sentenced to imprisonment and sent to the cellular jail in Andaman and Nicobar Islands, and leaders like Tikendrajit and Thangal General were also hanged.

 The Battle of Imphal took place between March and July 1944, during World War II.
 The Japanese had invaded Imphal to destroy Allied forces and then invade India, but they were defeated and forced to retreat.
 The attack made the British realise the militarily strategic position of Imphal.

 Geography and climate

-Imphal lies on the Imphal Valley surrounded by nine ranges of hills at in extreme eastern India, with an average elevation of 786 m.
+Imphal lies in the Imphal Valley surrounded by nine ranges of hills at in extreme eastern India, with an average elevation of 786 m.

 It has a humid subtropical climate (Köppen: Cwa) with cool, dry winters and a slightly hot monsoon season.
 Imphal enjoys a moderate climate tempered by its moderately high altitude and the surrounding hills.
 Maximum temperatures in the hottest months average about 29 °C; January is the coldest month, with average lows near 4 °C, often drops to around 1 °C in the coldest nights and in some clear nights drops below freezing point.
 Frost is observable in the winter mornings few days of the year.
 The city receives about 1381 mm of rain, with June and July being the wettest months.
 Imphal observes 42.2 days with thunder and 46.1 days with fog, annually.
 Thunder is common in the pre monsoon and rainy season, whereas fog mostly occurs in the dry winter mornings which clears out in the noon.

 The highest recorded temperature was 36.1 C, on 29 April 1999, and the lowest temperature was -2.7 C on 10 January 1970.